 In between picture taking I’ll scrounge for resources to sell.
 The trading and bartering doesn’t take up too much time.
 And I’ve met some, let’s say, ‘interesting’ folks out there.
 The only time things get a little hairy is when those good-for-nothin’ pirates show up.
 But even the pirates are just a minor inconvenience.
 I avoid them when I can and run when I can’t.
 No need for confrontation.
 I just stick to myself.

 The storms and rough environments make it tough sometimes when I’m collecting but they just come with the territory.
 Sometimes I find a frozen wasteland and other times I land on a noxious, fuming, onion of a planet.
 But it all pays off when I find that Eden in the haystack.
 Then I’m reminded that things aren’t all that bad.
 Do the “grand vistas” ever get repetitive?
-Does the newness ever where off?
+Does the newness ever wear off?
 Sure… but I challenge anyone to come up with something that doesn’t get old after the fiftieth time they’ve seen it.
 I’ll tell ya though, there has been some very memorable ones!
 Ask someone who has lived their whole life in a forest how many trees they’ve seen, then ask them about some of their favorites.
 Those happy memories are real, and not soon forgotten.
 Plus, did you know there are alien worlds within alien worlds hiding under the oceans?!
 For me, that simple change of scenery really makes a difference after the monotony of dry land has set in.

 I’m at peace out here among the stars.
 This is where I belong.
 I’ve long since abandoned any need for companions and love stories.
 I’m too adventurous to be tied down to any one specific place.
 I’m too old to build a base from scratch and too young to settle down.
 How could you settle when there’s so much out there to explore?
 Plus, I don’t really feel like building a settlement – you know how much work that would be?
 Naa… I’m content to live out of my Backpack Spaceship and live off the land.
 Is it really that much of a hassle to refill my life-support canteen every once in a while?